wp-plugins/ifttt-instagram-gallery/README.txt

 * num_of_images
 * random (true|false)

 If you need help, don’t hesitate to contact me!
+In addition this [German blog article](http://www.bjoerne.com/instagram-bilder-mit-ifttt-den-eigenen-wordpress-blog-einbinden/) may help you.

 If you like this plugin, please rate it.